awslabs/aws-athena-query-federation/athena-example/README.md

 ### Step 7: Run a Query!

 Ok, now we are ready to try running some queries using our new connector.
-To do so, create a new workgroup called "AmazonAthenaPreviewFunctionality" if you haven't already done so.
-This workgroup will ensure your queries are enabled for our Preview features (UDFs, Federation, Athena ML).
+To do so, configure your workgroup to use Athena Engine Version 2.
+This feature is only available on the new Athena Engine.
+See documentation here for more info: https://docs.aws.amazon.com/athena/latest/ug/engine-versions.html.
 Some good examples to try include (be sure to put in your actual database and table names):

-Dont forget to create and use an Athena workgroup called "AmazonAthenaPreviewFunctionality" in the us-east-1 region.
-When Athena sees a query come from a workgroup with this name, it will enable Federation, UDFs, and SageMaker capabilities for use by your query.
-Once this feature reaches General Availability this requirement will be lifted.

 ```sql
 USING FUNCTION extract_tx_id(value ROW(id INT, completed boolean) )